 And there are moments in this film that are genuinely funny: Sarah Silverman's Christian hooker with a heart who is "saving herself" for her husband-to-be, played by the excellent Giovanni Ribisi (Frank Buffay Jnr in "Friends"), while servicing 10 of the locals ("on a slow day"); shooting practice with plates and a doctor's blue woodpecker for the aftermath; the Navajo translation for "fine" being "Mila Kunis" and most surreal of all Albert's drugged up trip with moustache wearing dancing sheep.

-There are also some amusing cameos, particularly one in a barn (don't watch some of the trailers the one embedded below is OK if you want that one to stay a surprise).
+There are also some amusing cameos, particularly one in a barn (don't watch some of the trailers that cheaply give it away).

 But the bits that did make me really laugh were few and far between.
 A lot of the jokes fall face first into the dry Utah dust with the humour similar to Albert's aim: scattergun.
 The script stoops to swearing at every opportunity (because that's always funny isn't it?) and whilst toilet humour can work in moderation you need to know when to stop and when to leave something to the imagination.
 I'd like to suggest that this was a self-written, self-directed over-indulgent piece by Macfarlane, given carte blanche to indulge, and over-indulge, by studio execs after the runaway success of "Ted" - but he did have co-writers who could and should have balanced his content more (Alec Sulkin and Wellesley Wild I haven't actually checked that these don't make an anagram of Seth Macfarlane).

 Comedy movies need to have good material across the whole running time, which means the films need to be tautened until the material 'twangs' along its whole length.
 This was not one of those films.